 Let’s face it, most of us have a limited budget to work with.
 Determining ring specifications before hitting the stores will prevent you from wasting time running around in circles and save you a lot of frustration.
 More importantly, it also helps you avoid unnecessary upsells and keeps you focused on the task at hand.

 If your recipient wants a Tiffany inspired solitaire ring setting, this knowledge will enable you to work backward and calculate how much of your budget would be left for the center stone.
 Let me illustrate this by using one of the best 6 prong solitaire settings from White Flash that costs $1,600.

 The Vatche U-113 is the best Tiffany style ring design in the market.

 With a budget of $5,000 for the engagement ring, it leaves you $3,400 ($5000 – $1600) for the center stone.
 With some simple math, you know exactly how much you can spend on the center stone and this helps you narrow down the available options immediately.

 Simply by using search filters, you can instantly narrow down diamond choices for cherry picking.

 On the other hand, if you found out that your recipient expects a 1 carat diamond for the proposal ring, then your priority in budget allocation would be geared towards the center stone.
 In this case, the leftover balance from your budget would go towards the setting.

 To illustrate this, let’s say you shortlisted the following 1ct princess cut diamond from James Allen which costs $4,140.
 With a budget of $5,000, this would leave a balance of $860 ($5,000 – $4,140) for the setting.

-With this information in hand, you can now narrow down the available setting designs that costs around $860.
-See screenshot below…
+With this information in hand, you can now narrow down the available setting designs that cost around $860.
+See the screenshot below…

 As you can see, the perfect engagement ring doesn’t have to cost a fortune.
 If you shop smart and approach the purchase with a practical mindset, it is possible to buy a stunning ring for under $5,000.